Biomaker/2018-opensourcebioreactor/culture-vessel/README.md

 PEI is the most affordable option and has high heat, solvent and flame resistance, as well as high dielectric strength, thermal conductivity and overall strength.
 PEEK has higher impact strength and usable temperature.
 Both require all-metal 3D printing nozzles and temperature control in the heating chamber to be effectively printed.
 Several companies sell inclubated chambers for printing at high temperatures and NASA modified the [open hardware Lulzbot printer](https://www.lulzbot.com/learn/NASA-high-temperature-printing) to print PEI by adding infrared lights, as described in a technical report [(Gardner et al., 2016)](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/20170000214.pdf).

+Due the restrictions on materials and modifications required, for v1 we did not 3D print any parts.
+For those who are able to, there are good guides [here](https://www.sculpteo.com/blog/2017/03/29/3d-printed-screw-threads-which-material-which-design/) and [here](https://formlabs.com/blog/adding-screw-threads-3d-printed-parts/) to printing screw threads and other fittings.

 ### Autoclavable locks

 The interface locks need to be sterilisable and avoid contamination during operation.
 We looked to medical connectors to offer a more widely available option than specialist lab equipment.